Key Highlights

 Types of Mobile Marketing

-Mobile marketing allows you to reach people where they already are—on their phones and tablets.
-It's a smart, modern way for businesses to connect with audiences through:
+Mobile marketing allows you to reach people where they already are, on their phones and tablets.
+It's a smart, modern way for businesses to connect with audiences.
+Different marketing strategies for mobile phones include:

 1. SMS (Text Message) Marketing